 32. Consistent with the format and structure the 2006 IPCC Guidelines, the new Methodology Report may contain a decision tree for some sub-categories to assist countries in selecting from the IPCC methods.
-These decision trees link the choice of IPCC methods to national circumstances via specific questions about data availability and status as a key source category4.
+These decision trees link the choice of IPCC methods to national circumstances via specific questions about data availability and status as a key source category7.

 - 33. To ensure consistency in decision tree logic and format across categories, lead authors should adhere to the following requirements: - a.
 The decision trees should be based on a series of questions with clear yes/no answers, and two subsequent branches along yes/no paths. - b.
 The decision trees should start with assessing data availability for the highest tier method, and then direct countries step-wise towards lower tier methods if activity data, emission factors or other parameters are not available. - c.
 The decision tree should indicate the lowest tier method that is judged to be appropriate for estimating emissions/removals from a key category. - d.
 If data are not available for the method referred to in 3, the 'No' response should direct the reader to the question "Is this a key category?"
 If the answer to this is 'Yes', the decision tree should recommend that the country collect the necessary data to implement a higher tier method.
 If the answer is 'No', then the decision tree can recommend a lower tier method.
 There is no need to deal with the case for a key source where a country does not have the resources to gather additional data needed to implement higher Tier methods.
-This is dealt with in Volume 1 of the 2006 IPCC Guidelines.
+This is dealt with in Volume 1 of the 2006 IPCC Guidelines. - e.
+The branches of the decision trees should end in 'out-boxes' that correspond to specific tiers identified in the guidance for that category and are labelled by Tier.
+Lead authors may also recommend out-boxes for hybrid tiers. - f.
+Lead authors may develop separate decision trees for different sub-categories.
+Alternatively, they may include decision tree options for selecting different tiers for different sub-categories.
+This second option is appropriate if it is advantageous to recommend a higher tier method only for significant sub-categories rather than for the entire category.
+Decision trees that use the 'significance' criterion must include the "25-30% rule" (i.e., a significant sub-category is one that makes up more than 25-30% of emissions/removals from a category).

-4 The most appropriate choice of estimation method (or tier) may also depend on national circumstances, including the availability of resources and advice on this will be given in the cross-cutting volume.
+7 The most appropriate choice of estimation method (or tier) may also depend on national circumstances, including the availability of resources and advice on this will be given in the cross-cutting volume.